GoogleCloudPlatform/compute-cassandra-python/README.md

 Query Language (CQL) tool which is SQL-like language for querying a Cassandra cluster.
 Although CQL has many similarities to SQL, there are some fundamental differences.
-CQL adheres to the Cassandra data model and architecture so some operations such as JOIN's are not available.
-To learn much more about Cassandra and CQL, you can also reference the material published by Datastax on their
+CQL adheres to the Cassandra data model and architecture so some operations and clauses (such as joins and subclauses) are not available.
+To learn much more about Cassandra and CQL, you can also reference the material published by Datastax on their [resources page](http://www.datastax.com/resources).
-[resources page](http://www.datastax.com/resources).
 This guide was developed using Datastax's
 [Community Edition](http://www.datastax.com/documentation/gettingstarted/getting_started/gettingStartedDeb_t.html)